 Finally, consider the following question:

 Are we in an enlightened age or a “dark age” in the modern West.
 Please leave your comment below.
+Also, please check out the featured book below.
 Thank you!

 - Jones, E. Michael, Logos Rising, a History of Ultimate Reality, pp. 143-4, Fidelity Press, South Bend, Indiana, 2020